Welcome to Norrbotten's museum

 Bert Persson appeared in the picture magazine Se, Expressen and in a number of other newspapers with his pictures and his pictures came to set the image of northern Sweden for many.
 Bert Persson lived in Luleå and died in his home at Malmudden in 2017.

-I Norrbotten Museum's database Carlotta you can search for information about photographs and objects in our collections.
+In the museum's database Carlotta, you can search for information about photographs and objects in our collections.

-You can purchase images from the museum's image archive for private use, research and publication.
+You can purchase images from our image archive for private use, research and publication.

 You only purchase the right to use the image in a specific context, which has been agreed upon at the time of purchase.
 It can be for private use or publication in, for example, a printed matter or exhibition.
 By purchasing an image, you do not acquire the copyright to the image.